-Asset stewards, sometimes referred to as asset owners are responsible for the day to day activities necessary to protect information.
+Asset stewards, sometimes referred to as asset owners are responsible for the day-to-day activities necessary to protect information.
 Their duties include collaborating with data owners who sit within the business to uphold data protection controls.

-Binding Corporate Rules (UK BCR)
+Binding Corporate Rules

-UK BCR (Binding Corporate Rules) are an UK mechanism to allow international transfers of personal data from the UK across Accenture's worldwide organization.
-They are legally binding and the Information Commissioner is responsible for their approval.
-Accenture entities signed up to the UK BCR comply with the same internal rules for processing personal data.
+BCR (Binding Corporate Rules) are an EU mechanism to allow international transfers of personal data across Accenture's worldwide organization.
+They are legally binding and have been approved by EU data privacy regulators.
+Accenture entities signed up to the BCR comply with the same internal rules for processing personal data.
 Individuals' rights stay the same irrespective of which Accenture location they are processed.
-The UK BCR apply to Accenture internal data personal data where Accenture is a data controller and NOT client personal data.
+The BCR apply to Accenture internal data personal data where Accenture is a data controller and NOT client personal data.